“You own everything that happened to you. Tell your stories. If people wanted you to write warmly about them, they should have behaved better.”

 Except it doesn’t go away.
 It gets louder.

 Your truth is shrieking inside you, and despite your best efforts to quiet it, there’s something demanding to be heard.

-The irony is that when you give yourself permission to tell the truth, or even just to admit it to yourself, you begin to see what you have been denying — and this new narrative often includes, strangely, a compassion for yourself and others.
+The irony is that when you give yourself permission to tell your truth, or even just to admit it to yourself, you begin to see what you have been denying.
+And this new narrative often includes, strangely, a compassion for yourself and others.

 The truth sets you free.
 But first you must be willing to let go of the result.